rootdraws/district0x-Grant-Farms/README.md

 <b>The Outcomes for the Project:</b>

-* The Project is distributing these liquidity rewards anyways.
+* The Project is distributing these liquidity rewards regardless.
 In this way, they are distributing them toward an account that actually wants to leverage them for the benefit of their community.
 * The Project recieves a 'pillar of support', as long as the liquidity rewards are being distributed to the grant - because the incentive for the grant farms is not to cash out liquidity when the market is high. the function of the grant farms is to harvest the LP Rewards, which are the dividends of the initial investment.

 This ought to motivate token issuers to generate compelling, and tiered LP rewards, in order to incentivize Gardeners to Grow their Plots, in order to unlock higher LP rewards.

-* In the ultimate case of a highly successful challenge, we have the $LINK Marines effect, where a wave of cryptoart overtake the social presence of the moment, feuling a FOMO Craze, which PROPELLS the whole community TO THE MOON.
+* In the ultimate case of a highly successful challenge, we have the $LINK Marines effect, where a wave of cryptoart overtakes the social media presence of the moment, fueling a FOMO Craze, which PROPELLS the whole community TO THE MOON.

-Well Done Gardeners, this is the equivolant of the <b>Super Pumpkin</b>.
+Well Done Gardeners, this is the equivalent of the <b>Super Pumpkin</b>.

 [Of course, in smaller segments, this may also be possible just by introducing more quality artists [marketers] and collectors [investors] to their community via the challenge.]